-Mocharagua Half-Caff is mostly Nicaraguan Arabica, roasted to a slightly deeper roast point to bring out its pronounced sweet-chocolate tones without over-toasting them.
+Mocharagua Half-Caff is mostly Nicaraguan Jinotega Arabica, roasted to a slightly deeper roast point to bring out its pronounced sweet-chocolate tones without over-toasting them.
 Then we added Vietnamese Highland Robusta, because Indian Araku Robusta has the perfect dark cocoa undercurrent.
 The premium Robusta also rounds out the palate and gives the coffee a broader appeal, making this a real crowd-pleaser.

 We think you'll love this coffee.
 It's amazing iced, too--try it Vietnamese-style in the Phin filter!